Kirlac/dbfh-game-studio/README.md

 The application currently has a functional framework providing the application layout as well as a set of different themes: a Desert Bus theme based on the [Desert Bus website](https://desertbus.org) and five themes based on each of the Desert Bus shift banners (Dawn Guard, Alpha Flight, Night Watch, Zeta Shift and Omega Shift).

+An Information Centre can be accessed by clicking the (?) button in the top right, or by pressing the 'i' key on your keyboard.
+This will provide help and configuration for the application and includes settings with a theme selector and the option to toggle cursive italic code fonts (for extra fanciness), a list of all currently implemented keyboard shortcuts, some example games to copy or download and a credits section with contact information.

-No game editors are currently implemented.
-The "This or That" editor is a work in progress and the others only have an empty placeholder page.
-There is a placeholder page for the game player, but it has no functionality and just displays the JSON representation of a placeholder game.
+The "This or That" game editor is a work in progress but is nearing completion.
+The other games only have an empty placeholder page at this time.
+There is a placeholder page for the game player, but it has no functionality and just displays the JSON representation of the currently loaded game.

 ## Technology